Growing Your Food – Why to Start Your Seeds Indoors

 In looking at the seed starting racks that are available on the market, a majority of them are quite expensive.
 There weren’t too many options that would suit our needs, the space we’re dedicating to seed starting, or fit what we wanted to spend.
 These are all things that need to be considered when seed starting.

 Usually you’ll see people start their seeds near a window.
 While that may be a good option to germinate seeds, it can be challenging to make sure the seedlings are getting ample amounts of light.
 Without proper light, plants can become ‘leggy’.
 ‘Leggy’ means the stem becomes long but it’s not very strong.
 This happens when plants are “reaching” for the light.
-Keep in mind that even if the seedlings are kept in a south facing window, there is a shorter period of light in winter and early spring.
+Even if the seedlings are kept in a south facing window, there is a shorter period of light in winter and early spring.
 Most seedlings enjoy 12 to 16 hours of light.
 Additionally, windows can have UV-blocking and reflective coatings.

 Are you going to be starting your seeds indoors?
 Comment below about your set up!